GyulyVGC/sniffnet/README.md

 ## _Help fund Sniffnet's development_ 💖

-Sniffnet is a **fully free, open-source software** which needs your support to be maintained on a regular basis.
+Sniffnet is a **completely free, open-source software** which needs your support to be developed and maintained.

 If you appreciate Sniffnet, [**please consider donating**](https://github.com/sponsors/GyulyVGC): ***this is the only way for me to keep working on this project***, constantly improving and expanding it.<br/>
-_In absence of more sponsors, I may be forced to quit my full-time job on this project soon._
+_In scarcity of sponsors, I will be forced to quit my contributions to this project (sadly)._

 A special mention goes to these awesome organizations and folks who are sponsoring Sniffnet: